 SPSS (IBM, Armonk, NY, ABD) version 20 program was used for statistical analysis.
-The suitability of the numerical variables to normal distribution was examined visually (histogram and probability graphs) and analytical methods (Kolmogorov-Smirnov/ Shapiro-Wilk tests), and the homogeneity of variances was examined using Levene's test.
-In the descriptive statistics, the numerical variables were expressed as the mean and standard deviation, and the categorical variables were expressed as numbers and percentages.
+The suitability of numerical variables to normal distribution was examined visually (histogram and probability graphs) and analytical methods (Kolmogorov-Smirnov/Shapiro-Wilk tests), homogeneity of variances using Levene's test.
+In descriptive statistics, numerical variables were expressed as mean and standard deviation, and categorical variables were expressed as numbers and percentages.
 In the comparison of numerical data between groups, when the parametric test conditions were met, the independent groups' t-test was used, and when the parametric test conditions were not met, the Mann-Whitney U test was used.
-The chi-square test was used for the comparison of categorical data between the groups.
-Pearson correlation analysis (two-tailed) was used for the variables that both fit a normal distribution, and the Spearman test (twotailed) was used for the variables at least one of which was not normally distributed.
+The chisquare test was used for the comparison of categorical data between groups.
+Pearson correlation analysis (two-tailed) was used for the variables that both fit a normal distribution, and the Spearman test (two-tailed) was used for the variables at least one of which was not normally distributed.
 Possible risk factors for fibromyalgia and anxiety were analyzed by logistic regression analysis, and the Hosmer-Lemeshow test was used to evaluate model fit.
-The statistical significance level for the analysis was accepted as p = 0.05.
+The statistical significance level for the analysis was accepted as p=0.05.